Lamprinii/SonarQube-scans-testing/README.md

 gradlew sonar -Dorg.gradle.debug=true --no-daemon -Dorg.gradle.debug.port=8000
 ```

-3. It's possible to keep the execution reports of an analysis in a folder without deleting them with the following
+3. It's possible to keep the execution reports of an analysis in the .scannerwork directory without deleting
-property
+them with the following property
 // sonar.scanner.keepReport=true

 ### Setting up debug points in the scanners: